 What is happening with Maryland’s Lurid Public Officials?

-COURT NEWS College Park Mayor Patrick Wojahn Enters Guilty Plea to Dozens of Child Pornography Distribution Charges, Sentencing Pending
+COURT NEWS College Park Mayor Patrick Wojahn Enters Guilty Plea to Dozens of Child Pornography Distribution Charges, Sentenced to 30 years

 Prosecutor Braveboy says the Democrat Mayor of College Park pled guilty to ‘horrendous crimes.’